giovannibedetti/Rabbit/readme.md

 this code is for Mac OSX only, future releases will provide Windows and Linux compatibility

-FOR THIS TO WORK YOU WILL NEED:
+libraries used:

 the opencv library
 https://github.com/atduskgreg/opencv-processing

-the ani library for Processing if you want to recompile instead of using the application http://www.looksgood.de/libraries/Ani/
+the ani library
+http://www.looksgood.de/libraries/Ani/